Tadeck13/physics-engineering-portfolio/Radiation Transport Simulation/README.md

-# Project 03: PEPT Spatial Resolution — Minimum Trackable Circle Radius
+# PEPT Spatial Resolution — Minimum Trackable Circle Radius

 > **Relevance to Industry:** Directly informs the minimum spatial scale measurable by PEPT-based particle tracking systems deployed in froth flotation, turbulent flow characterization, and process engineering at iThemba LABS.
 Establishes hard spatial limits for the Birmingham algorithm on the Siemens ECAT HR++ scanner before new experimental campaigns are commissioned.